 Stress testing (or a worst-case-scenario analysis) is a risk management technique that evaluates the potential effects on an organization's financial condition.
 Many organizations undertake scenario stress testing to ensure they are prepared for unexpected internal or external events that can significantly disrupt business operations and lead to significant financial losses.

-From a risk management perspective, a risk event such as the 2019 global pandemic is an example of an event that has a low probability of occurring; but if the risk event does materialize, it will have an extreme negative impact on the organization's ability to generate and sustain cash flow and operate as a going concern.
-Referring to the risk heat map (Figure 3), a tail risk event such as this would fall into the unlikely Likelihood and extreme impact cell.
+From a risk management perspective, a risk event such as the 2020 global pandemic is an example of an event that many people originally believed had a very low probability of occurring, but since the risks of the pandemic were realized, it had an extreme negative impact on an organization's ability to generate and sustain cash flow and operate as a going concern.

-The board and/or senior management along with relevant subject-matter experts should be involved in outlining potential scenarios and possible worst-case impacts on organizational operations.
+The owner and/or senior management along with relevant subject-matter experts should be involved in outlining potential scenarios and possible worst-case impacts on organizational operations.
 It is important to steer participants away from a "That could not happen" type of thinking and toward "What if it does happen?" type of thinking.
-Examples of worst-case scenarios include natural disasters and extreme weather, global trade wars, global pandemics, and large-scale fraud from cyberattacks.20
+Examples of worst-case scenarios include natural disasters and extreme weather, global trade wars, global pandemics, and large-scale fraud from cyberattacks.14